LeoRam84/holiday_management/README.md

 A user-friendly interface (SPA - Single Page Application) for performing CRUD operations on holiday plans.
 It displays all holiday plans with their titles, descriptions, dates, locations, number of participants and also a Dashboard with additional detailed information.
 The interface also includes a button to print the selected holiday plan to PDF.
 Built with React, React Router, Vite, CSS, and Node.js.

+## How to start

+- Click on the "Holiday Plans" tab in the upper-right corner of the screen;
+- Then, click on the "Add New Holiday Plan" tab;
+- Add different plans with 3 people or fewer, with more than 3 people and with varying details;
+- After each plan insertion, check the Dashboard to observe what happens after 10 minutes.
+- Try navigating through the website tabs and experimenting with the different buttons and information available on the dashboard and throughout the interface.

 ## Features

   Dashboard displaying:
-  - Total holiday plans number
+  - Total holiday plans number;
-  - Total people across all events
+  - Total people across all events;
-  - Quantity of holiday plans added in the last 10 minutes
+  - Quantity of holiday plans added in the last 10 minutes;
-  - List of holiday plans added in the last 10 minutes
+  - List of holiday plans added in the last 10 minutes;
-  - Quantity of holiday plans for up to 3 people
+  - Quantity of holiday plans for up to 3 people;
-  - List of holiday plans for up to 3 people
+  - List of holiday plans for up to 3 people;
-  - Show button (click to view selected plan)
+  - Show button (click to view selected plan).

   Holiday plans list page with:
-  - Table displaying summarized holiday plans information
+  - Table displaying summarized holiday plans information;
-  - Buttons to show more details, update, and delete each plan
+  - Buttons to show more details, update, and delete each plan.

   Detailed holiday plan information page (triggered by clicking 'show') with:
-  - All item properties (event name, number of people, date and hour, location, description)
+  - All item properties (event name, number of people, date and hour, location, description);
   - Buttons to update, delete and print to PDF the selected holiday plan.

   Create a new holiday plan page with fields for:
-  - Event name (type)
+  - Event name (type);
-  - Number of people (select)
+  - Number of people (select or type);
-  - Date and hour (select or type)
+  - Date and hour (select or type);
-  - Location (select: drop-down menu button)
+  - Location (select: drop-down menu button);
-  - Description (type)
+  - Description (type);
-  - Save button (click to save the new plan)
+  - Save button (click to save the new plan).

-- Update holiday plan page with the same format as the new holiday plan creation page.
+- Update holiday plan page with the same format as the new holiday plan creation page;

-- Client-side form validation, error handling and navigation for a seamless user experience.
+- Client-side form validation, error handling and navigation for a seamless user experience;

-- Data persistence using local storage to preserve data between sessions.
+- Data persistence using local storage to preserve data between sessions;

-- Responsive Design
+- Responsive Design;

-- Search Engine Optimization (SEO)
+- Search Engine Optimization (SEO).

 ## Features coming very soon !!!

-- API Development (creation of an API to save the project information)
+- API Development (creation of an API to save the project information).

 ## Getting Started